smokeballdev/api-docs/docs/documentation/c-Authentication.md

 If you have been using an **id_token** for your API requests, **no immediate action is required**.
 You will be contacted with instructions for transitioning to the **access_token**.
 You can also [contact us via this link](https://marketplace.smokeball.com/application_forms/api-scope-request-form/partner_applications/new) and provide us with a list of endpoints that you need access to so we can verify that your **access_token** is appropriately configured with the necessary permissions.

 > Note: When you transition to **access_token** you will no longer require to include the `scope` query parameter in your user authorization requests.
-Please **remember to omit** the `scope=openid` from your requests to `https://auth.smokeball.com/oauth2/authorize`, to ensure seamless operation.
+Please **remember to omit** `scope=openid` from your requests to `https://auth.smokeball.com/oauth2/authorize`, to ensure seamless operation.
 See *section 1.1* above for more information.
 ---

 ## 2. Client Credentials Grant